MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/develop-with-typescript.md

 At this point, you have a complete Apache Cordova project configured for coding in TypeScript.
 Everything you know about building, testing and debugging Cordova application projects remains the same.
 The only difference is that there are a few additional files added to the project, and you'll code the application's logic in TypeScript instead of JavaScript.

+> [!NOTE]
-> **Note:** Even though this is a TypeScript project, you can still use JavaScript files in the application.
+> Even though this is a TypeScript project, you can still use JavaScript files in the application.
 Visual Studio doesn't care; it will compile TypeScript files to JavaScript during the build process, but leave the JavaScript files as-is.

 In the next section, you'll learn about the differences between a typical Cordova JavaScript application and the project you just created.
 For a refresher on the anatomy of a Cordova application project, see [Getting Started With Visual Studio Tools For Apache Cordova](build-your-first-app.md).